Meredith College celebrated its newest class of graduates at the College’s 2014 commencement ceremony, held on May 3, 2014, in Dorton Arena.

 “We charge you now to take the Meredith light into the world, shining it into the darkness of ignorance, despair, evil, and weakness.
 As you have gained confidence, knowledge, courage, and strength, we charge you now to put those qualities to work to improve our world.
 Finally, we charge you to remember – for all time – the light and the legacy that is Meredith College,” said President Jo Allen.

 Allen reminded the graduates that they are members of an exclusive group – the one percent of the world with a college education.

 “You are ready for this challenge and bound by this honor,” Allen said.
 “You are a bright new light in the world.
 Take that giant step forward into that world and shine.”

 Success After Meredith

-Meredith 2014 graduates have been hired by SAS, Uncharted Play, Converse, public school systems including Wake County and Guilford County, and Disney World.
-Others will pursue graduate degrees at universities including The University of Pennsylvania, UNC-Chapel Hill, George Washington University, the Medical University of South Carolina, Pfeiffer University, Appalachian State University, Colorado State University, and East Carolina University.
+Meredith 2014 graduates have been hired by SAS, Uncharted Play, Converse, public school systems, and Disney World.
+Others will pursue graduate degrees at the University of Pennsylvania, UNC-Chapel Hill, George Washington University, the Medical University of South Carolina, Appalachian State University, Colorado State University, and East Carolina University.

 This article originally appeared in the Summer 2014 issue of Meredith Magazine.